karakanb/word-multiplier/README.md

 and the result will be: `Star Trek I, Star Wars I, Star Trek II, Star Wars II, Star Trek III, Star Wars III`.

 This script returns a string of generated words line by line.
 A live example can be seen at `keywordmultiplier.net`.
+The code is in `WordMultiplier_Script.js` file.

 Have fun!